 Conclusion

 Embrace these alternative techniques, practice regularly, and you'll be well-equipped to tackle any angle-measuring challenge, empowering you in various projects and everyday situations.
 So, the next time you find yourself without a protractor, don't fret!
 Instead, apply these newfound skills, and let your creativity and problem-solving abilities shine.
-Start practicing today and discover the satisfaction of finding angles with confidence and resourcefulness.
+Still, start practicing today and discover the satisfaction of finding angles with confidence and resourcefulness.
 And if you found these techniques helpful, share this article with your friends and colleagues, and leave a comment below about which method you find the most useful!